dimsav/elasticsearch-reference/README.md

 }
 ```

-### Saving a document with auto-generated id
+### Indexing a document with auto-generated id

-To save a new/existing document we use the verb `POST`.
-Elasticsearch will generate an id.
+We can also let elasticsearch to auto-generate the id for the indexed document.
+To do that, we use the verb `POST` and we skip the id in the query:

 ```
 POST /{index}/{type}/